 Semantic Search's Impact on Keywords

-So, how can you build "contextual meaning" to support your keywords?
-By choosing keywords, combining them and expanding content around and about them.
+So how can you build "contextual meaning" to support your keywords?
+By choosing keywords, combining them and expanding content around and about them that answers all questions a person might have on the subject.
 Search engines increasingly understand things as entities, not just as isolated strings of characters ("things not strings").
 If you want to be considered an expert, your content must talk about many aspects of that entity.

 - Conversational wording: Attach conversational or logical phrases to your keywords, which is how people often search.
 For research-based queries, try adding "how to ...," "how do I ..." or "what is ..." in front of the keyword.
 An ecommerce site needs to combine phrases like "... for sale," "best price for ..." or "discount ..." with its product keywords.

 - Reorder words: Consider putting keyword phrases in a different order.
 This page, for instance, could focus on "combining keywords for SEO" or "SEO keyword combining" equally well.